Dobiasd/articles/a_personal_generic_things_i_learned_as_a_software_developer_list.md

 - etc.

 The less stuff you have to keep in your head, the more freely you can think.
+(This btw. is also one the reasons why well-structured code is so valuable.
+It reduces cognitive load.)

 Also when you are totally stuck on a problem, leave it alone for some time and do something completely unrelated, away from the desk.